 Immigration vs Emigration

-It is interesting to note that the two words immigration and emigration are almost opposites.
-Immigration means the movement of people to a country.
-On the other hand emigration means the movement of people from a country.
-This is the main difference between immigration and emigration.
+• The main difference between immigration and emigration is as follows: Immigration means the movement of people to a country.
+On the other hand, emigration means the movement of people from a country.

-As a matter of fact both the words immigration and emigration have the same connotation as ‘to move’, but the only difference is in the direction of the movement.
+• As a matter of fact, both the words immigration and emigration have the same connotation as to move, but the only difference is in the direction of the movement.

 • It is true that both immigration and emigration are controlled by different laws of the land.
 Between the laws of immigration and emigration, it is important to know that the laws pertaining to immigration are stricter.